AhmedOkasha21/Big-Data-Engineering-Project-Real-Time-Finance-Data-Processing/README.md

 # Big-Data-Engineering-Project-Real-Time-Finance-Data-Processing
 This project demonstrates a data engineering pipeline designed to collect, process, store, and visualize financial transaction data in real-time.
 The pipeline leverages Hadoop, Kafka, Flume, Spark, and cloud databases to handle streaming data with a focus on scalability, analysis, and visualization.

-This project demonstrates a data engineering pipeline designed to collect, process, store, and visualize financial transaction data in real-time.
-The pipeline leverages Hadoop, Kafka, Flume, Spark, and cloud databases to handle streaming data with a focus on scalability, analysis, and visualization.

 Pipeline Summary
 Data Collection: A Python script generates synthetic financial transaction data, saving it locally as JSON files.
 Ingestion: Apache Flume ingests data from the local filesystem, forwarding it to Apache Kafka.